Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 - When you lock in your variable rate to a fixed rate, the fixed rate you get is called a “conversion rate.”

 - Some lenders quote conversion rates that are more than 1/4 to 1/2%-point above their best discounted rates.
 Scandalous!

 - If your lender is a rate pirate on conversions, that’s just one more reason to ride out a variable rate.

 ☐ Because Economists Predict Higher Rates

-- Your grandma can predict long-term rates as well as most economists.
+- Your grandma could probably predict long-term rates as well as most economists.
 Research shows that economists have an optimism bias and can’t foresee recessions.
 Their predictions give you utterly no edge.

-- If you’re prone to rely on rate predictions that are wrong half the time, save yourself the guesswork and consider a hybrid mortgage (half fixed and half variable).
+- If you’re prone to rely on rate predictions that are wrong half the time, save yourself the guesswork and consider a hybrid mortgage (one that’s half fixed and half variable).

 Boiling it down

-Picking the right mortgage term is rarely a single-variable decision.
-People lock in (or don’t) for multiple reasons.
-What you need to do is weigh each factor above and ask your gut whether the risk of a variable is worth the reward of a variable.
-Then make the call on your own, because no one knows your situation better than you.
+Choosing the optimal mortgage term is rarely a single-factor decision.
+People lock in—or don’t—for multiple reasons.
+What you need to do is weigh the factors above and ask your gut whether the risk of a variable is worth the reward of a variable.
+Then make the call on your own….because no one knows your mindset and finances better than you.